buchuitoudegou/a-star/README.md

 # a-star
-simple implement of a* algorithm and solve 8-puzzle problems
+simple implementation of a* algorithm and solve 8-puzzle problems

 ## dependencies
 * python3.5+